1. Home

 What do I need to know about Brachycephalic dogs?

 Animals with extremely exaggerated physical features may require specialised veterinary care to improve their comfort and quality of life.
-These pets may also need additional lifelong daily care from their owners.
-Potential owners should carefully and seriously consider their capacity to provide adequate, often ongoing, care for a brachycephalic pet.
+These dogs may also need additional lifelong daily care from their owners.
+Potential owners should carefully and seriously consider their capacity to provide adequate, often ongoing, care for a brachycephalic dog.
 This includes considering financial circumstances, having access to a specialist emergency veterinary clinic, likelihood of travel or relocation, and participating in an active or busy lifestyle.

 Features of brachycephalic animals